 Generally, this energy rises in the form of a vortex where the two-dimensional plan view is in the form of a spiral; but it sometimes manifests as a helical cylinder of constant diameter, where the plan view appears as a circle.

-The existence of an energy form generally believed to be the result of a trapped spirit awaiting release to the spiritual realm.
+The existence of an energy form generally believed to be the residual energy of a trapped spirit awaiting release to the spiritual realm.
 They can be attracted to certain humans and cause distress and ill health.

 The direction of movement of energy along a dowsable energy line.